Creation or Evolution: What’s at Stake?

 Of the 2,200+ times yom appears in the Old Testament, over 1,900 times it refers to a normal day.
 In Genesis 1, each day is marked by “evening and morning” and a number: “the first day,” “the second day,” and so on.
 This language speaks specifically of a literal 24-hour day, not symbolic ages.

 In Mark 10:6, Jesus says, “From the beginning of creation, God made them male and female…”—a direct affirmation of Genesis 1.
+Moreover, this statement affirms that humans were created at the “beginning of creation” and not billions of years after.
 In Luke 11:50–51, He refers to Abel as a real person whose death occurred near the beginning of history.
 Jesus treated the Genesis timeline and its characters as literal, not figurative.

 Exodus 20:8–11 ties our weekly rhythm of work and rest to the pattern God established in Genesis: